codersanc/final-project-movie-buff-zone-codersanc/README.md

 4. Click '**Search**' or hit **Enter**

 ### Task 2: Filter the search results by year
-**Terry wants to watch something new, and she remembers that year 2016 was a great one for movie releases, so she decides to use the year filter**
+**Terry wants to watch something new, and she remembers that year "2016" was a great one for movie releases, so she decides to use the "year filter"**

 Steps -
 1. From the '**Search Results Page**'' (landed from task 1), locate the button '**Filters**'